 Gibbons was the recipient of the prestigious Paul N. Johnson Award, given to a member of the Worcester community who has greatly contributed to Worcester area basketball.
 With his service, the name Gibbons has become a fixture in the realm of women’s basketball.
 He has led the Crusaders to 12 conference titles, including 11 Patriot League Championships in his career as head coach.
-He has also made 13 postseason appearances (11 NCAA Tournaments, one WNIT and one WBI) in his 30 years.
+Gibbons has also made 13 postseason appearances (11 NCAA Tournaments, one WNIT and one WBI) in his 33 years.
 With seventeen 20-win seasons under his belt, Gibbons has cemented himself and the women’s basketball program as one of the best in the East.

 In 2007, Gibbons was named the assistant women’s basketball coach for Team USA, competing in the Pan American Games in Rio de Janeiro, Brazil.
 During the five-day basketball tournament made up of eight international basketball teams, Gibbons’ team took home the gold medal, winning the championship game on July 24 over Brazil in front of 15,000 fans.

 In 2006, Gibbons was named as a Russell Athletic / WBCA Victory Club Award recipient.
 The Russell Athletic / WBCA Victory Club Award is presented to each WBCA member head coach who achieves career wins of 200, 300, 400 and 500.
 Gibbons made his way onto the prestigious list with a 70-53 win over Army on January 12, 2005.
-Entering the 2013-2014 season, Gibbons ranks in the top-25 on the list of winningest active Division I coaches.

 In 2003, he was inducted into the New England College Basketball Hall of Fame at the University of Rhode Island.
-The six-time Patriot League Coach of the Year has maintained the winning tradition which he inherited 30 years ago.
+The six-time Patriot League Coach of the Year has maintained the winning tradition which he inherited 33 years ago.
 The undaunted leader has produced teams that have tangled competitively with some of the nation’s best.
 In recent years, Gibbons’ squads have been tested by Arizona, Auburn, Connecticut, Duke, DePaul, Florida, Iowa, Louisiana Tech, Maryland, Michigan, North Carolina, North Carolina State, Notre Dame Penn State, Rutgers, Stanford, Vanderbilt, Tulane, Virginia and Wisconsin.
-He has included top 25 teams in the Crusaders’ competitive schedule each year and has subsequently built the program’s reputation nationally.
+He has included top 25 teams in the Crusaders’ competitive schedule regularly and has subsequently built the program’s reputation nationally.
 Attracting outstanding student-athletes throughout the country, Gibbons and his staff have vastly improved the college’s recruiting efforts during his tenure.

 SUCCESS IN THE CLASSROOM

 While some aspects of the game have changed, others have remained the same at Holy Cross.
 An integral part of Gibbons’ collegiate coaching philosophy is the success of each student-athlete in the classroom.
-Impressively, each student-athlete who has played for four seasons under Gibbons’ direction has earned her degree.
+Each student-athlete who has played for four seasons under Gibbons’ direction has earned her degree.
 The Crusader program has produced four Academic All-Americans and more than 10 Academic All-District picks.

 SEVENTEEN 20-WIN SEASONS